puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 If multiple classes require the same resource, you can use a [class][] or a [virtual resource][virtual] to add it to the catalog in multiple places without duplicating it.

-### Events
+### Relationships and Ordering

+[ordering]: /references/3.7.latest/configuration.html#ordering

+By default, the order of resources in a manifest doesn't affect the order in which those resources will be applied.
+Puppet will apply _unrelated_ resources in a mostly random (but consistent between runs) order.

+If a resource must be applied before or after some other resource, you should declare a relationship between them, to make sure Puppet applies them in the right order.
+You can also make changes in one resource cause a refresh of some other resource.
+See [the Relationships and Ordering page][relationships] for more information.

+You can also change [the `ordering` setting][ordering] to make Puppet apply unrelated resources in manifest order.
+This will be the new default behavior in Puppet 4.

+### Changes, Events, and Reporting

 If Puppet makes any changes to a resource, it will log those changes as events.
 These events will appear in Puppet agent's log and in the run [report][], which is sent to the Puppet master and forwarded to any number of report processors.

-### Parse-Order Independence

-Resources are not applied to the target system in the order they are written in the manifests --- Puppet will apply the resources in whatever way is most efficient.
-If a resource must be applied before or after some other resource, you must explicitly say so.
-[See Relationships for more information.][relationships]

 ### Scope Independence